 5. Consider giving staff the opportunity to take voluntary furloughs

 While many institutions will need to implement mandatory furloughs to sufficiently address budget deficits, creating a voluntary furlough option can help leaders minimize the number or duration of required furloughs.
 It also gives staff a safe and flexible way to temporarily step away from work amid this pandemic.
-In fact, the University of Pittsburgh’s Chancellor pointed out that some staff might be better off taking a voluntary furlough and collecting expanded unemployment benefits provided by the CARES Act.

 6. Carefully review all furlough requirements and restrictions

 Before implementing any of these considerations, institutions must ensure their plans comply with federal, state, and institutional policies and regulations pertaining to furloughs.
 The checklist below provides a starting point, but leaders should continuously consult their legal counsel when developing a furlough strategy.

 - Restrictions for exempt/non-exempt employees (Fair Labor Standards Act)

 - Rules for employees on leave (Family and Medical Leave Act and Emergency Family and Medical Leave Expansion Act)

 - Federal advanced notification requirements (Worker Adjustment and Retraining Notification Act)